 I accept cash, cheque at appointment and bank transfers.

-I currently offer counselling in London Bridge, Lewes and Brighton.
+I currently offer counselling in quite rooms in the City of London, Bank or in East sussex - Lewes and Brighton.

 Please note, I require 48-hour cancellation for appointments made, or else full fee will be charged.
 However if we can find a different time slot in the same week, there will be no extra charge.